-Build upon your whiskey knowledge as BULLEIT™ Bourbon Global Brand Ambassador Tim Etherington-Judge’s uncovers more of the history of American whiskey…
+Build upon your Whiskey knowledge as Bulleit Bourbon Global Brand Ambassador Tim Etherington-Judge’s uncovers more of the history of American Whiskey.

-In my last instalment I tried to squeeze the entire history of American whiskey into one article.
+In my last installment I tried to squeeze the entire history of American Whiskey into one article.

 You can guess what happened…it didn’t work out for me.

 The Industrial Revolution was a time of change in the distilling industry globally, particularly in America.
-At the beginning of the 19th Century it was a cottage industry ran by farmers, clergymen and ambitious entrepreneurs.
-By the beginning of the 20th Century it was a rapidly expanding factory business of internationally recognised brands.
+At the beginning of the 19th century it was a cottage industry run by farmers, clergymen and ambitious entrepreneurs.
+By the beginning of the 20th century it was a rapidly expanding factory business of internationally recognized brands.

 By the 1830s, the great American railway expansion took over and by the 1860s the country was criss-crossed with locomotives hauling goods.
-Sitting on the banks of the Ohio River and being a centre point on the new rail network, Louisville was perfectly positioned to capitalise and before long, Kentucky’s famous whiskey was easily available all over the country.
+Sitting on the banks of the Ohio River and being a center point on the new rail network, Louisville was perfectly positioned to capitalize and before long, Kentucky’s famous Whiskey was easily available all over the country.

-As a result of the Industrial Revolution, the reputation of Kentucky whiskey was known across the land and soon a thriving business grew in creating cheap copies.
-Rectifiers were wholesale merchants who would purchase cheap, usually unaged, whisky and then ‘rectify’ it by artificially flavouring and colouring it.
-Ingredients in the rectifying process included brown sugar, prune juice for flavour through to tea and creosote for colour.
-The result was a low grade whiskey that was cheap, easy to produce and most importantly, could be made in a matter of hours.
+As a result of the Industrial Revolution, the reputation of Kentucky Whiskey was known across the land and soon a thriving business grew in creating cheap copies.
+Rectifiers were wholesale merchants who would purchase cheap, usually unaged, Whisky and then "rectify" it by artificially flavoring and coloring it.
+Ingredients in the rectifying process included brown sugar, prune juice for flavor through to tea and creosote for color.
+The result was a low grade Whiskey that was cheap, easy to produce and most importantly, could be made in a matter of hours.

 Prohibition was the great social experiment that failed.
 Bartenders fled the country to Europe or Cuba, or stayed and risked being arrested.
 All but a handful of distilleries closed.
 The violent criminal underground exploded, giving birth to infamous gangsters such as Al Capone and Nucky Thompson.